This example builds a machine learning model to accurately detect forged banknotes.

 A good measure for the precision of a binary classification model is the ROC curve.

-The area under the model’s curve is AUC = 1, which means that the classifier predicts all the testing instances well.
+The area under the model’s curve is AUC = 1, indicating that the classifier accurately predicts all the testing instances.

 7. Model deployment

-In the model deployment phase, the neural network predicts outputs for inputs it has never seen.
+In the model deployment phase, the neural network predicts outputs for inputs it has not seen before.

 We can embed the neural network’s mathematical expression in the banknote authentication system.
 This expression is written below.